shaunakpp/quantum_pattern_matching/README.md

-# quantum_pattern_matching
+# Quantum Pattern Matching

-Implementation of pattern matching for DNA sequences using gate model quantum computing
+This is a prototype for pattern matching of DNA sequences using Quantum Computing.
+Uses [IBM qiskit](https://qiskit.org/) for simulating a quantum circuit based on an extension of Grover's search algorithm.